 It also gives you the option to configure donation amounts in multiples of $10, $20, and $50.
-This is in addition to a name your price variation which simply allows customers to enter their own donation amount.
+This is in addition to a name your price option which simply allows customers to enter their own donation amount.

-The Name Your Price extension for WooCommerce is perhaps the easiest way to accept donations at the checkout page.
+This perhaps the easiest way to accept donations at the checkout page.
 It gives you the option to:

 - Suggest a price.